mirmohsin0001/NextJs-E-com/README.md

  - [x] Organization: A well-organized folder structure improves code readability, maintainability, and collaboration.
  - [x] Separation of Concerns: Separate concerns into different files and folders to improve code modularity and testability.
  - [x] Convention over Configuration: Adhere to common conventions to make your code more predictable and easier to understand for other developers.
-This is a basic structure, and you can customize it to fit your specific needs.
+> This is a basic structure, and you can customize it to fit your specific needs.
 For example, you might add additional folders for tests, documentation, or logging.
-I hope this helps!
-Let me know if you have any further questions. f

 ## Concept:
  - [x] Focus: Create an online marketplace specifically for Garden Blossom